|

 applied.
 If you

-have a ticket with a 0.1 Late Time, that turn-on delay is about the
+have a ticket with a 0.1 Late Time, that turn-on delay may be longer than the Late Time you were cited for.
+And

 the old-fashioned, but occasionally still-in-use incandescent bulbs, take about